 As I writer and as a science student, I thoroughly enjoyed writing this article.
 This allowed me to combine the knowledge I’ve acquired over the years with research done by other scientists and present it to the general public.
 My main goal in life is to do research in the field of alternative and renewable energy, which is why I tend to enjoy writing about it.

 I faced many issues while writing this article.
-After the first draft, I revised it a few times and noticed that I am over using words such as: however, therefore, hence, nevertheless, in addition, furthermore, etc. As a peer pointed out, these are strong word, so if I overuse them they loose their strength.
+After the first draft, I revised it a few times and noticed that I am over using words such as: however, therefore, hence, nevertheless, in addition, furthermore, etc. As a peer pointed out, these are strong word, so if I overuse them they lose their strength.

-Every magazine and scientific journal use different formats of citation style.
+Every magazine and scientific journal have different formats of citation style.
 Some use MLA, others use APA or Turabian, etc. I chose to use MLA because most of the magazine articles that I’ve read so far used MLA format.
-This lead me to another issue, I couldn’t figure out how to do an in-text citation for a digital image acquired from a website, without having to display the whole website below the image.
+This led me to another issue, I couldn’t figure out how to do an in-text citation for a digital image acquired from a website, without having to display the whole website below the image.
 Dr. Dahlin was kind enough to suggest citing the source using MLA format in the Works cited and that I display “Source: (Name or creator)” under the image in the text.
 This proved to be very helpful and saved a lot of space.